ietf-wg-ccwg/draft-ietf-ccwg-ratelimited-increase/draft-ietf-ccwg-ratelimited-increase.md

 * draft-ietf-ccwg-ratelimited-increase-09
   *  Corrections and additions proposed by Mahesh Jethanandani
 * draft-ietf-ccwg-ratelimited-increase-10
-  *  Corrections and additions to accounting of bytes in example in the Appendix.
+  *  Corrections to accounting of bytes in example in the Appendix

 # Acknowledgments
 {:numbered="false"}